 Science, Technology and Society (STS) is an interdisciplinary field that asks questions such as:

 STS applies the methods of history, philosophy and sociology of science to answer these and other questions.
 At the University of Puget Sound, STS majors are also required to do substantial work in the sciences themselves, as a necessary complement to their reflection on science as a human activity.

-STS has its roots in the history of science, philosophy of science, and sociology of science.
+STS has its roots in the history, philosophy, and sociology of science.
 “Science and Technology Studies” is a term that is sometimes used for a closely related field.
 Around the United States, there are several dozen universities that have programs in these areas, including more than a dozen with undergraduate programs.
 There are undergraduate STS programs at universities in the United Kingdom, Canada, and Australia as well.

 At the University of Puget Sound, STS majors take a common sequence of four mainstream courses, distributed over their undergraduate years.
 The remainder of the degree requirements are decided in concert with the student’s advising committee.
 The goal is to provide each student with an individually tailored program that achieves a balance between breadth and concentration in the student’s special area of interest.